Safe-Corp-Jiva/chunks_to_dynamo/README.md

 ```

 ## Using with Docker
 Build the image.
-We will run it in the bg for convenience (thus we are sending the output to /dev/null)
+We will run it in the bg for convenience (thus we are sending the output to /dev/null; beware, /dev/null doesn't exist in Windows)
 ```bash
 docker build -t jiva/chunks . >/dev/null 2>&1 &
 ```